 How to submit

-Send your proposal in the body of an email to email@example.com with the subject line “Explore Safety”.
+Send your proposal in the body of an email to firstname.lastname@example.org with the subject line “Explore Safety”.
 Submissions should be completed by teachers.
+The deadline is March 30th.
 Only one proposal per classroom is allowed.

 Outreach staff from the Yukon Workers’ Compensation Health and Safety Board may visit your classroom to take photos of the project once it is completed.